JimSeker/saveData/Legacy/README.md

 `PerferenceDemo` uses the preference activity/fragment to save data.
 This works to figure out 3.X+ and above, and below to use the different preference methods.  annoying actually.

+`PerferenceDemo2` uses the preference fragments to save user preference data.
+It stops at API 28 and there are no support libraries used for fragment or preferences.
+Also, this is for API 16+, for older versions, see the legacy directory example.
+This example will maintained but not updated.
+Use supportPreference demos for anything API 29+.
+This app is rejected on android 17+ as too old, since it needs api 28.

 `fileSystemDemo` shows how to read/write to local private and public directory and the "external" media like an sdcard.
 The external stops working at api 29, which is why a copy of the old code is here.

 `sqliteDemo` creates a supportSQLitedatabase and content provider